zendframework/zf3-web/data/posts/2017-04-18-caching-middleware.md

 ## How enable the cache for specific routes

-We mentioned early that this caching mechanism works fine for static contents.
+We mentioned early that this caching mechanism works fine for static content.
 That means we need a way to enable the cache only for specific routes.

 We can simply add the `CacheMiddleware` class as first middleware to be executed for all the routes representing static contents.

 For instance, imagine to have a `/about` route that show an about page of your web site.
-We can add the `CacheMiddleware as follow:
+We can add the `CacheMiddleware` as follow:

 ```php
 use App\Action;